nomadbitcoin/kitdot-website/docs/prd.md

-# Kit-Dot: TypeScript Development Toolkit for Polkadot Cloud
+# kitdot: TypeScript Development Toolkit for Polkadot Cloud

 ## Overview

-Kit-Dot is a TypeScript CLI toolkit for building fully decentralized applications on Polkadot Cloud infrastructure.
+kitdot is a TypeScript CLI toolkit for building fully decentralized applications on Polkadot Cloud infrastructure.
 It provides standardized project templates and scaffolding for developers working with smart contracts, frontends, and decentralized cloud services.
 Currently in development as a project initialization tool with upcoming features for complete dApp development workflow.

 ## Problem Statement